Shellfish: Terminology

 The term "shellfish" is used both broadly and specifically.
 In common parlance, as in "having shellfish for dinner", it can refer to anything from clams and oysters to lobster and shrimp.
-For regulatory purposes it is often narrowly defined as filter-feeding molluscs such as clams, mussels, and oyster to the exclusion of crustaceans and all else.
+For regulatory purposes, it is often narrowly defined as filter-feeding molluscs such as clams, mussels, and oyster to the exclusion of crustaceans and all else.

 Although the term is primarily applied to marine species, edible freshwater invertebrates such as crayfish and river mussels are also sometimes grouped under the umbrella term "shellfish".

 Although their shells may differ, all shellfish are invertebrates.
-As non-mammalian animals that spend their entire lives in water they are "fish" in an informal sense; however, the term "finfish" is sometimes used to distinguish fish, animals defined by having vertebrae, from shellfish in modern terminology.
+As non-mammalian animals that spend their entire lives in water they are "fish" in an informal sense.
+However, the term "finfish" is sometimes used to distinguish fish, animals defined by having vertebrae, from shellfish in modern terminology.

 The word "shellfish" is both singular and plural; the rarely used "shellfishes" is sometimes employed to distinguish among various types of shellfish.

 Shellfish in various cuisines

 Archaeological finds have shown that humans have been making use of shellfish as a food item for hundreds of thousands of years.
-In the present, shellfish dishes are a feature of almost all the cuisines of the world, providing an important source of protein in many cuisines around the world, especially in the countries with coastal areas.
+In the present, shellfish dishes are a feature of almost every cuisine, providing an important source of protein in many cuisines around the world, especially in the countries with coastal areas.